 Professional AssociationsProfessional Associations: American Chemical Society (ACS) | Institute of Electrical and Electronics Engineers (IEEE) | Swiss Chemical Society (SCS)

 Govind Kaigala is currently a Research Staff Member in the Science & Technology department of IBM Research Europe in Zurich.
 His research is aligned within the Precision Diagnostics project aimed at developing enabling technologies for healthcare and life sciences (HCLS) area while generating high-value data.

 He is passionate about personalized medicine, quantitative biology and translational clinical/medical research.

-He is the recipient of several IBM awards, including an Research Division Accomplishment Award (2014), Horizon Alumni Award from the University of Alberta, Natural Science and Engineering Research Council of Canada's (NSERC) PGS & PDF, a J.N.
-Tata Endowment Fellow and is a Senior Member of IEEE.
+- Horizon Alumni Award from the University of Alberta, Natural Science and Engineering Research Council of Canada's (NSERC) PGS & PDF.
+He is a J.N.
+Tata Endowment Fellow and a Senior Member of IEEE.

-In addition to IBM and other industrial engagements, his work is supported by the European Research Council (ERC), the European Union and SystemsX.ch - Swiss National Science Foundation.
+- Funding from: IBM and other industrial engagements, Govind’s work is supported by the European Research Council (ERC), the European Union, and SystemsX.ch Swiss National Science Foundation.

-Prior to joining IBM: He was a postdoctoral fellow at the Microfluidics Laboratory in the Department of Mechanical Engineering, Stanford University and at the Stanford Medical School, USA.
-He received both his Ph.D and M.Eng from the University of Alberta, Canada for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
-Prior to his doctoral studies, he was as a hardware design engineer working on the design of fault tolerant optical communication networks.
+Govind Kaigala was a postdoctoral fellow at the Microfluidics Laboratory in the Department of Mechanical Engineering, Stanford University, and at the Stanford Medical School, USA.
+He received both his Ph.D. and M.Eng. degrees from the University of Alberta, Canada, for work done in the Depts. of Electrical Engineering and Experimental Oncology (Cross Cancer Institute).
+Prior to his doctoral studies, he was a hardware design engineer working on the design of fault-tolerant optical communication networks.